175 Healthcare Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Bovie

-99. What 10-letter word that has the last six letters as "surgeon" is an archaic word that was once used to mean "surgeon?"
+95. What 10-letter word, whose last six letters are the same as those in "surgeon," is an archaic word that was once used to mean "surgeon?"

 Answer: Chirurgeon